timescale/docs/api/_hyperfunctions/statistical-aggregates/stats_agg/skewness.md

     - name: method
       type: TEXT
       description: >-
-        The method used for calculating the kurtosis.
+        The method used for calculating the skewness.
 The two options are `population` and `sample`, which can be abbreviated to `pop` or `samp`.
         Defaults to `sample`.
   returns:
-    - column: kurtosis | kurtosis_y | kurtosis_x
+    - column: skewness | skewness_y | skewness_y
       type: DOUBLE PRECISION
       description: >-
-        The kurtosis of the values in the statistical aggregate
+        The skewness of the values in the statistical aggregate
 examples:
   - command:
       language: sql
       code: |-
-        SELECT kurtosis_y(stats_agg(data, data))
+        SELECT skewness_x(stats_agg(data, data))
           FROM generate_series(0, 100) data;
     return:
       language: sql
       code: |-
-        kurtosis_y
+        skewness_x
         ----------
-        1.78195
+        0
+---